I am a Singapore-based translator from Korean, Chinese and Japanese to English, and occasionally from Korean and

-Besides translation services, I also offer both online (via Zoom) and face-to-face language tutoring/consultation (for those based in Singapore).
+Besides translation services, I also offer online language tutoring/consultation.

 About me.
 I have a BA in Linguistics and a couple of years’ experience teaching languages to both children and adults.
-I taught English (P3 – S4, IP and Mainstream) at one of the leading enrichment centres in Singapore.
 I started learning Korean in Jan 2008 and passed TOPIK Level 4 (high intermediate) in Oct 2009.
-I passed TOPIK Level 6 (highest) in 2013, and have renewed the certification in 2015, 2018.
+I passed TOPIK Level 6 (highest) in 2013, and have renewed the certification in 2015, 2018 and 2020.
 I have experience working in Korean-speaking environments in both Singapore and Korea.

 - Personalisation.
 I will tailor the textbooks/additional materials used and the teaching methods to match your interests and learning styles.

 - Tailored Korean lessons for children.
 It’s never too early to start learning a foreign language.
 My youngest student is 10 years old. 🙂

 Regular lessons: Beginner to intermediate learners.
 Ages 10 and up.

 Suitable for those who would like to book individual session(s) to seek advice on how to learn languages more effectively.
 In the session, we will discuss your learning methods, how to work on areas where you feel “stuck” and how to better plan and organise your learning journey with more effective methods / resources.
 Before a session is confirmed, please let me know what you would like to discuss so that I can ensure that this session would be worth your time (and money).
 I will only confirm the session if I feel that I am able to be of assistance / to offer advice. 🙂